aineko-dev/aineko/docs/examples/aineko-dream.md

 				)
 ```

 The `SecurityEvaluation` node takes the LLM response and creates a temporary file with the contents.
-We then use Bandit to run a test against the file and collect a list of issues.
+Aineko Dream then uses Bandit to run a test against the file and collect a list of issues.
 After cleaning up, the results are submitted to the `EvaluationModel` node.

 ```python
 class SecurityEvaluation(AbstractNode):